edwardcallahan/conductr-ansible/README.md

 ansible-playbook create-network-ec2.yml -e "EC2_REGION=eu-west-1"
 ```

-To create a network with private and public agent in differnet subnets run the `create-private-agent-network' playbook.
+To create a network with private and public agent in different subnets run the `create-private-agent-network' playbook.
 This playbook requires a keypair setting for launching a bastion host

 ```bash
 ansible-playbook create-private-agent-network-ec2.yml  -e "KEYPAIR={{ keyname }}" --private-key /path/to/{{keypair}}